Skip to the main content

 Drawing Parallels Between Your Learning Style and Competency-Based Education: Take The Quiz

-Take a moment, and reflect on how you've progressed and grown throughout your life.
+Take a moment and reflect on how you've progressed and grown throughout your life.
 Think about how you learned to ride a bike.
-Did the person teaching you expect you to ride off on your own after the first try or did you practice until you were confident enough to take off the training wheels?
-Did you learn how to cook by following a recipe exactly and waiting until it was finished before tasting it or by tweaking the seasonings until the flavor was just right?
+Did the person teaching you expect you to ride off on your own after the first try, or did you practice until you were confident enough to take off the training wheels?
+Did you learn how to cook by following a recipe exactly and waiting until it was finished before tasting it, or by tweaking the seasonings until the flavor was just right?

 Our quiz invites you to consider how your authentic learning experiences mirror the key principles of competency-based education: mastery of specific skills, personalized paths, and equitable experiences for all students.
 To create impactful environments in education, we must address the disconnect between how we know people naturally learn and how our education systems are designed.
-As you progress through the quiz, ask yourself: are we giving our students the same opportunities for mastery, personalized pacing, and meaningful feedback that we value in our own learning journeys?
+As you progress through the quiz, ask yourself: Are we giving our students the same opportunities for mastery, personalized pacing, and meaningful feedback that we value in our own learning journeys?

 A teacher and students practicing competency-based education in an open classroom setting.